-Oregon Agriculture Cooperatives It is important to note one specific distinction about agricultural cooperatives and other C-Corporations, as you will likely hear more about how this tax doesn’t really impact Oregon agriculture.
-ORS 62.720(5) defines an agricultural cooperate as “any cooperative in which farmers act together in producing, processing, preparing for market, handling or marketing the agricultural products of such farmers, and any cooperative in which farmers act together in purchasing, testing, grading, processing, distributing and furnishing farm supplies or farm business services.”
+Oregon Agriculture Cooperatives It is important to note one specific distinction between agricultural cooperatives and other C-Corporations, as you will likely hear more about how this tax doesn’t really impact Oregon agriculture.
+ORS 62.720(5) defines agricultural cooperation as “any cooperative in which farmers act together in producing, processing, preparing for market, handling or marketing the agricultural products of such farmers, and any cooperative in which farmers act together in purchasing, testing, grading, processing, distributing and furnishing farm supplies or farm business services.”

 Only agricultural producers may be members of an agricultural cooperative.
-All net proceeds from business done with, or for, members is paid to cooperative members in the form of dividends, retained as permanent equity capital or used to fund company growth.
-However, many cooperatives also operate retail stores that are open to members and the general public, selling farm goods and equipment, gasoline, building supplies and lawn and garden supplies.
+All net proceeds from business done with, or for, members are paid to cooperative members in the form of dividends, retained as permanent equity capital, or used to fund company growth.
+However, many cooperatives also operate retail stores that are open to members and the general public, selling farm goods and equipment, gasoline, building supplies, and lawn and garden supplies.

 If you think IP 28 will have too big an impact on your farms or you just think it is poor tax policy, you can get engaged in the IP 28 campaign by joining the coalition of businesses and farmers at www.DefeatTheTaxOnOregonSales.com [no longer active].
 You can also make a big impact by sharing our Oregon agriculture story and correcting the political rhetoric that this tax will only impact “large, out-of-state corporations.”
 IP 28 presents the largest tax increase on Oregon farmers and our agricultural cooperatives that we’ve seen in recent decades.

 The campaign is expected to be very expensive and contentious.
 Consider some of the statements from the initiative supporters: